 How to Use Fetch Rewards

 You start by downloading the mobile app and signing up using our link at the bottom of the page.
 Now you are all ready to start earning points via various products and receipts.
-You get 2,000 points, worth $2, just for signing up and scanning your first receipt.
+You will get free points just for signing up and scanning your first receipt.

 Fetch will reward you 25 base points just for scanning a receipt, regardless what you bought.
 On top of that, you can earn extra points for specific brands which are shown on the app.
 It works this way with any store.